MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-targetdevicefamily.md

 </Dependencies>
 ```

+> [!NOTE]
-**Note**  Currently, apps targeting IoT or IoTHeadless are not valid in the app store and should be used for development purposes only.
+> Currently, apps targeting IoT or IoTHeadless are not valid in the app store and should be used for development purposes only.

 In this example, the app targets the mobile and desktop device families.
 Consequently the app can run on mobile devices or on desktop devices, but no others.
 Note that the app must use adaptive code to call any API that is not in the universal device family set of APIs (unless the API happens to be shared by both device families).